thebrokenmirror/Audio/README.md

 ## Prerequisites
 1. ffmpeg installed and can be found in your PATH.
+2. If you use swiftly, download file that starts with `swext_` and put it into your swiftly extension folder.

 ## LINUX USER MUST READ
 If you are using linux and want to use it in counterstrikesharp, after you installed the plugin you need to execute this (replace `{YOUR VERSION}` with your actual dir name)